djfordz/djfordz.github.io/projects.md

 layout: page
 ---

-<h4>I have created many many plugins, deployment scripts, integrations, Magento Extensions, for a large range of Corporations, as well as create personal projects to automate my personal life.
-If you would like to see the code for any of the projects I contributed to, just ask.
+<h4>I have created many many plugins, deployment scripts, integrations, Magento Extensions, for a large range of Corporations, as well as projects to automate my personal life.
+If you would like to see the code for any of the projects I contributed to, or coded myself, just ask.
 Below are a few simple projects, which showcase the many different technologies I have embraced as well as the progressive advancement of my abilities.</h4>

 <a href="javascript(void">![Cpanel Chattr Plugin]({{ '/img/deskpro.png' | prepend: site.url }})</a>